nullgemm/globuf/readme.md

 ### Complex example
-The complex example can help us test advanced features of femtoframe that require specific capabilities not provided by the library itself.
+The complex example can help us test advanced features of Femtoframe that require specific capabilities not provided by the library itself.

 Press (but don't hold) the following keyboard keys to trigger various actions: